African All Stars Transfer News and Rumours: Aston Villa keen on signing Boubacar Kamara

 AS Roma midfielder Amadou Diawara has chosen Daniel Delonga as his new agent, according to Nicolo Schira.

-The Guinea international can leave the Serie A outfit in the summer transfers window.
+The Guinea international can leave the Serie A outfit in the summer transfer window.

 As things stand, three Germany top-flight sides namely Borussia Monchengladbach, Hoffenheim and Freiburg are gunning for his signature.